Jeff Smith (chef)

-Jeffrey L. Smith (January 22, 1939 – July 7, 2004) was the author of several cookbooks and the host of The Frugal Gourmet, a popular American cooking show.
-The show began in Tacoma, Washington, as Cooking Fish Creatively on local PBS station KTPS (now KBTC-TV), where it aired from 1973 to 1977.
-It then moved to WTTW in Chicago, and finally to KQED in San Francisco where it aired from 1984 to 1997.
-From 1972 to 1983, Smith was the owner and operator of the Chaplain's Pantry Restaurant and Gourmet Shop.
+Jeffrey L. Smith (January 22, 1939 – July 7, 2004) was an American chef who was author of several cookbooks and host of The Frugal Gourmet, a popular cooking show.
+The show began in Tacoma, Washington, as Cooking Fish Creatively on local PBS station KTPS, where it aired from 1973 to 1977.
+It then moved to WTTW in Chicago, and finally to KQED in San Francisco, where it aired from 1984 to 1997.
+His career effectively ended with a series of sex abuse allegations made public in 1997.

+Biography

 Early life

 Smith was born in Tacoma, Washington, on January 22, 1939.
 He graduated from the University of Puget Sound (UPS) in 1962.
-In 1965, he graduated from Drew University in New Jersey, which ordained him a minister in the United Methodist Church.
+In 1965, he graduated from Drew University in New Jersey, and he was ordained as a minister in the Methodist Church.

 Career

 Early career

-In 1965, Smith became a chaplain at the University of Puget Sound until 1972.
-At the university, he taught a course, Food as Sacrament and Celebration.
+From 1965 to 1972, Smith was a chaplain at the University of Puget Sound.
+At the university, he taught a course called Food as Sacrament and Celebration.
 In 1972, he left the university to open and run Chaplain's Pantry Restaurant and Gourmet Shop, a deli and kitchen supply store in Tacoma, where Smith and his students also offered cooking classes to the public.